Interested in Applying to the CSS?

 Completion of the University's General Education Expectations at both Stage I and Stage II is required of all CSS majors.
 Because of the intensive nature of the CSS sophomore year schedule requires that the bulk of the student’s time and course work be done in the College, CSS majors are given until the end of the junior year to complete Stage 1 expectations.
 Stage 2 expectations must be completed no later than the final semester of the senior year.
 Failure to do so jeopardizes certification as a CSS major.

 Sophomore year: At the heart of the program in the sophomore year is the tutorial (normally meeting on Friday afternoon).
 The tutorial essay is designed to develop the student’s conceptual and analytical skills as well as promote precision in writing and argument.
 The academic year is composed of three trimesters of eight weeks each.
 Each student takes a tutorial in History, Government, and Economics.
 Due to their intensive nature, tutorials account for roughly half of the student's work during the academic year as the student earns a total of 4.5 course credits for work in the three tutorials.
 A semester-length colloquium in Social Theory in the fall and selected courses within and outside the social sciences complete the sophomore program.
+Sophomores should only take one credit outside the College in the fall semester and two in the spring semester.
 Comprehensive Examinations, administered by external examiners at the end of the sophomore year, yield the only official grade for work during the sophomore year.
 The CSS courses and the courses taken outside the College by sophomores appear on their academic histories as graded CR/U. Following the policy that applies to the Economics requirement, all letter grades in outside courses that are C- or above are converted to CR on the CSS transcript.

 Senior year: In addition to a CSS Colloquium in the fall semester, the senior year requires a substantial capstone project.
 This project is often a two-semester Senior Thesis but the requirement may also be satisfied by a one-semester (fall or spring) Senior Essay.
 In either case, the capstone project involves a large-scale, sustained, and serious investigation of an intellectual topic in the social sciences.